-The new Atomic Act (2016/2017) will reflect new knowledge and experience concerning nuclear energy and ionising radiation sources as well as stipulations set out in new EU Directives relating to RAW and SNF management and the latest IAEA and NEA-OECD recommendations.
+The preparation of a new Atomic Act and relevant implementing regulations is currently under way.
+The new Act will reflect new knowledge and experience concerning nuclear energy and ionising radiation sources as well as stipulations set out in new EU Directives relating to RAW and SNF management and the latest IAEA and NEA-OECD recommendations.